nRFCloud/device-simulator-v2/README.md

 3. Upload a dummy firmware file as binary data.

 >[!NOTE]
->If you don't use the -s (atv2,mss) you won't be able to create an update.
+>If you don't use `-a` to specify an app type, you won't be able to create an update.

 ```sh
 curl -X POST $API_HOST/v1/firmwares -H "Authorization: Bearer $API_KEY" -H "Content-Type: application/zip" --data-binary @data/fota_app_fw.zip | jq